 Funding for the BWC scholarships is provided through the United Methodist Student Day Special Offering, the BWC Board of Trustees, the Board of Higher Education and Campus Ministry, the United Methodist Women, the United Methodist Men, and other designated gifts.
 Students will need to complete the online application each year.
 Applications are reviewed by members of the Joint Scholarship Task Force.

-Scholarship applications are accepted online only January 3 – March 7, 2018.
+Scholarship applications are accepted online only Dec 15, 2022 – March 30, 2023.
 Awards are determined by the Joint Scholarship Task Force.
-Scholarship award email notices will be sent out by the last week of June 2018.
-Payment of scholarship awards are sent directly to the College/University for the fall term.
+Scholarship award email notices will be sent out in June and July 2023.
+Payment of scholarship awards

 Please review scholarship descriptions below BEFORE APPLYING ONLINE for a scholarship.